exercism/x86-64-assembly/concepts/basics/introduction.md

 ## Constants

-An assembler-time constant can be defined using `equ`.
+An assembler-time constant can be defined in NASM using `equ`.

 For instance, this defines a constant named `UNIVERSE` with the value `42`: